 Continuation of research in consultation with the dissertation advisor; making all necessary corrections to the first two chapters; writing the remaining chapters, including the introduction and conclusion; submitting the first draft; making the necessary corrections; submitting the final draft; and successfully defending the dissertation before the dissertation committee.

-THE500 THEOLOGY I 3 HRS
+THE500 THEOLOGY I

-A study of prolegomena, bibliology, theology proper, and angelology.
+A study of prolegomena, bibliology, theology proper, angelology, anthropology, and hamartiology.

-THE501 THEOLOGY II 3 HRS
+THE501 THEOLOGY II